County Court judgment (CCJ)

 A County Court judgment (CCJ) is a court order which tells you to pay money you owe to a debtor.
-It is one of the actions your creditors could take as part of the debt collection process.
+It is one of the actions your creditors are able to take as part of the debt collection process.

-This order illustrates that your creditors have taken legal action against you claiming that you have failed to keep the debt payments.
+This order illustrates that your creditors have taken legal action against you claiming that you have failed to keep up with your debt repayments.
 If you receive a legal order from the court, this means that the court has formally accepted the application of the potential creditors.

-If you receive a County Court claim form you have just over two weeks to respond.
-It is very important to respond sooner rather than later within the timeframe that has just been given and if you do not do this, the court will order you to pay the debt back at a rate you cannot afford and this could lead to further enforcement action.
+If you receive a County Court claim form, you have just over two weeks to respond.
+It is very important to respond sooner rather than later within the timeframe that has been given.
+If you do not do this, the court will order you to pay the debt back at a rate you cannot afford, and this could lead to further enforcement action.